 Boilers and water heaters capable of achieving efficiencies above 90 percent utilize larger heat exchangers and recuperate additional thermal energy through the flue gas.

-These high efficiency boilers and water heaters are referred to as condensing products because they can condense moisture out of flue gas, recovering latent heat from water vapor present, and the removal of this latent heat results in lower flue gas temperatures than traditional boiler and water heater technologies.
+These high efficiency boilers and water heaters are referred to as condensing products because they are designed to condense moisture out of flue gas, recovering latent heat from water vapor present; the removal of this latent heat results in lower flue gas temperatures than traditional boiler and water heater technologies.
 These lower flue gas temperatures may impact the ability of combustion gases to escape through traditional atmospheric venting.
 Additionally, the recovered liquid condensate is acidic and requires proper disposal through non-corrosive piping.
 Condensing products, including boilers and water heaters, utilize more expensive stainless steel for use in heat exchangers to prevent corrosion from this acidic condensate.

 Condensing operation requires a sufficient difference between the inlet and outlet water temperatures.
-If water returns to the boiler at temperatures well above 120°F, condensing is not likely to occur, and the thermal efficiency of the boiler system will not reach 90 percent.
-Similarly, the flow rate requirements for boiler systems that mandate returning water flow at least 20 percent less than the design flow increases the likelihood that the boiler system will operate in the condensing range.
-Service water heating systems draw inlet water from local water infrastructure; those inlet temperatures are thus likely to reflect local ground temperatures and fall well below 100°F.
+If water returns to the boiler at temperatures well above 120°F, condensing will not occur, and the thermal efficiency of the boiler system will not reach 90 percent.
+Similarly, designing hot water space heating systems and their controls so that recirculation flow rates are less than 20 percent of the design flow enables lower return water temperatures and increases the likelihood that the boiler system will operate in the condensing range.
+Service water heating systems draw inlet water from local water infrastructure; those inlet temperatures are thus likely to reflect local ground temperatures and fall well below 100°F. Similar requirements are found in Addendum BC of the American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) 90.1-2019 Energy Standard for Buildings Except Low Rise Residential Buildings (ASHRAE 2019).

-American Society of Heating, Refrigerating and Air-Conditioning Engineers (ASHRAE) Standard 90.1 2019 Energy Standard for Buildings Except Low Rise Residential Buildings Addendum BC includes requirements that service water heating systems above 1 million British thermal units per hour (MMBtu/h) achieve 90 percent weighted thermal efficiency.
-ASHRAE Standard 90.1-2019 Addendum BC includes similar requirements for boiler systems between 1 and 10MMBtu/h.
-These systems must also achieve 90 percent weighted thermal system efficiency, along with the return water temperature and flow rate requirements reflected in this proposal.
-The return water temperatures requirements help assure that the leaving stack gas temperatures are low enough to condense the flue gasses and extract the latent heat in the combustion gases.
+ASHRAE Standard 90.1-2019 Section 7.5.3 includes requirements that service water heating systems above 1 million British thermal units per hour (million Btu/h) achieve 90 percent weighted thermal efficiency (ASHRAE 2019).
+ASHRAE Standard 90.1-2019 Addendum BC includes similar requirements for boiler systems between 1 and 10 million Btu/h in achieving 90 percent weighted thermal system efficiency, along with the return water temperature and flow rate requirements reflected in this proposal.